New report - Breaking out of the Balkan Ghetto

 This paper analyses the implications of the present IPA draft regulation.
 It proposes that all potential candidates should be given the chance to progress towards EU membership on an equal footing with previous candidates.
 Serbia-Montenegro and Kosovo, Bosnia and Herzegovina and Albania should be given at least the same kind of support and incentives in 2007 as Bulgaria and Romania were given in 1997.

 Recently, pro-European civil society organisations and politicians throughout the region have begun to make a case for changing IPA: see the Letter by leading NGOs from Serbia-Montenegro to Commissioner Olli Rehn and Response by Serbian Deputy Prime Minister Labus.
-More reactions and documents can be found on the ESI website.

 As always we are looking forward to your comments and suggestions,